dakota127/iSwitchPi/README.md

 Full Documentation, Code and EagleCAD files on GitHub.
 Documentation is in English and German.
 Quick Start guide explains installation.
+See state diagram to understand operation of iSwitchPi

 Also check out my project webpage at http://projects.descan.com/projekt5.html